 Eleven participants attended online, and eight were present in the library meeting room, for a total of nineteen (our thanks to our librarian for the total).
 Nora Perry led the meeting in Sheila’s absence (although Sheila was present online from England.)
 Librarian Christine Wong managed the technology with assistance from Matthew McAyeal and Nora.
 Jean Harkin, Sheila, and Nora took Minutes.
 Nora made announcements and introduced Judy Beaston to speak about the website and this month’s contest/ezine.

-Continue reading Minutes Jan 2025Category Archives: Minutes
+Continue reading Minutes Jan 2025Writers’ Mill Minutes December 2024

 Twelve people attended December’s Writers’ Mill meeting—perhaps the number was low due to Holiday commitments.
 But those who missed it missed a fun time.